Information Technology provides you with computer services and is eager to answer your technology questions.

 Zoom Video Conferencing

 IT strongly encourages the use of a Hofstra Law facilitated Zoom meeting for video conferencing.
 Zoom offers a wider variety of options (recording, multiple users, teleconferencing).
 All of the Hofstra Law classrooms and offices can be equipped to use Zoom, if necessary.
-If you are interested in utilizing this capability, please fill out the Law Zoom Requests form at least 48 hours before you will need it.
+If you are interested in utilizing this capability, please fill out the Zoom/Event Request Form at least 48 hours before you will need it.
 A wired internet connection is preferred for Zoom sessions.

 Students who are requesting a Zoom set up for their organization or an event must contact the Office of Student Affairs email@example.com with their setup request at least 48 hours before the event.